This past weekend, I was listening to a “Beats 1” Podcast that featured one of my favorite young Hip-Hop artists, Joey Badass.

 Most of them glorify wealth, anti-intellectualism, vanity, and selfish, narcissistic behavior.

-And that if someone isn’t living in a million dollar home, wearing the latest designer clothes, driving a Mercedes Benz, and going to brunch every weekend, then it must be because they aren’t working hard enough or have failed in some capacity or another.
+And that if someone isn’t living in a million dollar home, wearing the latest designer clothes and driving a Mercedes Benz, then it must be because they aren’t working hard enough or have failed in some capacity or another.

 Get out of your comfort zone.